tomaszmichalak/experience-manager-learn.en/help/cloud-service/local-development-environment/dispatcher-tools.md

 Once validated, the transpiled configurations are used run Dispatcher locally in the Docker container.
 It is important to ensure the latest configurations have been validated __and__ output using the validator's `-d` option.

++ Usage:
+  + Windows: `bin\docker_run deployment-folder aem-publish-host:aem-publish-port dispatcher-port`
-+ Usage: `./bin/docker_run.sh deployment-folder aem-publish-host:aem-publish-port dispatcher-port`
+  + macOS / Linux: `./bin/docker_run.sh deployment-folder aem-publish-host:aem-publish-port dispatcher-port`

 The `aem-publish-host` can be set to `host.docker.internal`, a special DNS name Docker 18.03+ provides in the container that resolves to the host machine's IP.